Carlos Ghosn Fled Japan Trial For Lebanon. His Lawyer: 'How Could He Do This To Us?'

 Carlos Ghosn, the former chairman of Nissan who faced up to 15 years in prison on a set of charges over financial misconduct in Japan, has fled the country ahead of his trial — a move that stunned even his Japanese lawyer.

-After his arrest last year, authorities in Japan released Ghosn on two separate bails that totaled the equivalent of $14 million.
-He was forced to surrender his passports and Japanese authorities were ordered to closely monitor the former automotive executive.
+After Ghosn's arrest last year, authorities in Japan released him on two separate bails that totaled the equivalent of $14 million.
+He was forced to surrender his passports, and Japanese authorities were ordered to closely monitor the former automotive executive.

 But he appears to have outfoxed them.